reeze/php-ext-embed/README.md

 **Mixed-language programming with PHP and C!**

-php-ext-embed  is  a  tool  to  help  you  embed pieces of PHP script right into your php extension (which produced as `*.so`, written in C).
+php-ext-embed is a tool to help you embed sections of PHP script right into your php extension (which produced as `*.so` file, written in C).

 ## Why should I use